-If you do not want to use the auto-discovery approach, the Online Adapter Management Utility has retained the ability to update the firmware or boot code of an adapter using the fwmatrix.txt configuration file.
-When using the fwmatrix.txt file you must update each supported adapter's type, firmware, and boot code entries in addition to placing the corresponding firmware and boot code images into their respective directories.
+If you do not want to use auto-discovery, the Online Adapter Management Utility can update the firmware or boot code of an adapter using the fwmatrix.txt configuration file.
+When using the fwmatrix.txt file, you must update each supported adapter's type, firmware, and boot code entries and place the corresponding firmware and boot code images into their respective directories.
 The fwmatrix.txt file enables all operations that are used with auto-discovery.